The Clear Edge

 • Founder doing work only a CEO can do

-• Exit-ready architecture in place (business = asset, not job)
+• Exit-ready architecture in place (business is an asset, not a job)

 • $65K mistake avoided, 2+ years of stagnation saved

-The difference between these milestones and the $65K identity crisis?
-One decision about identity timing.
+The difference between these milestones and the $65K identity crisis comes down to a single decision about when you change your identity.

 Q: How does the CEO Transition Protocol actually prevent the $65K founder identity crisis?